emca-it/EnergySOAR/07-0-0-Integrations/Responders/RiskIQ/RiskIQ.rst

-api_key               API key of the RiskIQ Illuminate or PassiveTotal account project_visibility    Visiblity for new RiskIQ Illuminate projects (analyst, team, or public). project_prefix        Prefix to add when auto-generating project names from case names. thehive_artifact_tag  Tag to apply to artifact in Energy SOAR Base when is has been pushed to a RiskIQ Illuminate Project (leave blank to skip tagging). riq_artifact_tag      Tag to apply to artifact in RiskIQ Illuminate when is has been pushed to an Illuminate Project (leave blank to skip tagging).
+api_key               API key of the RiskIQ Illuminate or PassiveTotal account project_visibility    Visiblity for new RiskIQ Illuminate projects (analyst, team, or public). project_prefix        Prefix to add when auto-generating project names from case names. energysoar_artifact_tag  Tag to apply to artifact in Energy SOAR Base when is has been pushed to a RiskIQ Illuminate Project (leave blank to skip tagging). riq_artifact_tag      Tag to apply to artifact in RiskIQ Illuminate when is has been pushed to an Illuminate Project (leave blank to skip tagging).
 ====================  =============================================================================================================================